 I have no idea of heaven -- and I strongly suspect it will NOT be as this vision is, however, it is comforting to me, Fishing for walleye with my dad on a warm summer night looking forward to shore lunch with Jesus.

-How do you think of that final stage?
+How do you think of your ending?